 OR with an afternoon flight Departing 1405 arriving 1555

-Let us know you choice option and we will book your return flight from the Gorilla land
+Let us know you choice option and we will book your return flight from the Gorilla land.
+Inquire Now

-However, the package excludes: expenses of personal nature like: Visa, drinks, laundry, tips to local guides, telephone, porter fee while trekking, personal insurance, and tobacco.
+However, the 9 Days Uganda Safari package excludes: expenses of personal nature like: Visa, drinks, laundry, tips to local guides, telephone, porter fee while trekking, personal insurance, and tobacco.